 The Consulting Arts

-The Consulting Arts spawns environments that are catalysts for creativity, focusing on piano, voice, creativity coaching and writing.
+The Consulting Arts spawns environments that are catalysts for creativity, focusing on piano, voice, creativity coaching, art and writing.
 Karen Smith-Will teaches students of all ages and with various learning styles, disabilities, and health concerns.
 Typically her students' ages range from 5-100, and accommodations can be made for exceptional students.

 Reading individual notes is a incremental building block that can later be used for sight reading music.
 These games make sight reading fun to learn and competitive:

 - Reading on the Treble or Bass Clef (has 10 levels and has a score)- http://www.vicfirth.com/education/keyboard/speednotegame.php

 - Reading on the Treble or Bass Clef (has 3 levels and has a score) - http://www.teachingideas.co.uk/music/namethatnote.htm

 Sight reading series - I Can Read Music: A Note Reading Book for Violin Students by Joanne Martin - this series is available for the treble staff.
 Wish they had one for bass!
 Although it says it is "for Violin" Students, it can easily be used for voice practice.